mahanthathreyee/law-and-tech/Questions.md

 - **Global Impact and Scale:**
     - The Boeing 737 MAX incidents had a global impact, grounding the worldwide fleet and affecting international air travel, whereas the Pinto issue primarily affected consumers in the United States.
     - The scale of the 737 MAX crisis involved multiple international investigations and a broader scrutiny of global aviation safety practices, while the Pinto controversy was more contained within the automotive industry and national regulatory responses.

+> How can Pinto case insights inform addressing Cyber Physical System issues?

+- **Public Discussion**: Encourage open dialogue on the ethical implications and value judgments in cyber-physical systems.
+- **Safety Assessments**: Developers should perform comprehensive safety assessments covering system safety, privacy, and ethics.
+- **Public Safety Cases**: Propose the creation of detailed public safety philosophies for the lifecycle of cyber-physical systems.
+- **Data Sharing**: Highlight the importance of sharing data among developers to improve accuracy in safety and performance assessments.
+- **Standardize Inputs**: Federal agencies should establish key inputs like the value of statistical life to aid developers in making informed decisions.
+- **Value Judgments in Code**: Carefully consider and document the value judgments embedded in system code to address potential litigation challenges.
+- **Risk and Innovation Balance**: Balance the risks of existing systems with the potential benefits and risks of new technologies, focusing on reducing harm and improving safety.

 # Free Speech in an Algorithmic Society